xizhuwang/MNIST_CNN_Accelerator_with_RISC_CPU/README.md

 # MNIST_CNN_Accelerator_with_RISC_CPU
 > **Disclaimer**
 > This document is part of the coursework for **Low Power SOC Design Lab 2** at National Taiwan University of Science and technology.
+> Process: TSMC 16nm ADFP.
 > Authors: **Wei-Wen Lin** and **Xi-Zhu Wang**.

 ## 1. Discuss of the RTL Design